 Abbott hoped that the effort needed to negotiate the images would lead to a better understanding of the scientific theories they represented.
 She took up abstraction as a mode of explaining the laws of quantum mechanics but in doing so reverted back again to her early experiences in Paris with the Surrealists.
 Man Ray often implicated theories of quantum mechanics and mathematics into his sculptures and objets trouvés.
 The abstract field of this new physics chimed with the Surrealists’ desire to depict the uncanny and alternative planes of experience.

-Whilst aesthetically unique from her earlier work, Abbott’s science work persisted with her belief that photography should always have a purpose and that it should always teach.
+Abbott argued, ‘Today science needs its voice.
+It needs the vivification of the visual image, the warm human quality of imagination added to its austere and stern disciplines.
+It needs to speak to the people in terms they will understand.
+They can understand photography pre-eminently.’
+Whilst aesthetically unique from her earlier work, Abbott’s scientific work persisted with her belief that photography should always have a purpose and function.
 The photographs show a lifelong fascination with experimentation and technical innovation.
-During her lifetime, Abbott’s science photography was widely considered to the work for which she would be best remembered.
+During her lifetime, Abbott’s science photography was widely considered to be the work for which she would be best remembered